CpaterCodes/CV/README.md

 ## Charlie Paterson

 My name is Charlie Paterson, and I am a developer-in-training with a passion for art and a desire for knowledge and skill aquisition.
-I hold a 2:1 BSc in Psychology and am a former scout and explorer.
+I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions.
 I find tech to be an area which presents me with a deep trove of technical knowledge to research as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
-Furthermore, I have a desire to work as part of a team.
+Furthermore, I have a desire to work as part of a team and it is particularly in the tech industry where team spirit is a crucial component of the workflow.

 ## Skills